-The Inca Trail in 2021 may be a different experience to the current Inca Trail.
-Big changes to how the Inca Trail operates were announced in November 2018, due to come into place on the Inca Trail in 2020.
+The Inca Trail in 2021 may be a different experience from the current Inca Trail.
+Big changes to how the Inca Trail regulations were announced in November 2018, due to come into place on the Inca Trail in 2020.
 But they did not happen.
 They are said to have been delayed till 2021, but no-one seems sure.

 The Inca Trail authorities are proposing changes to where you camp and changes to how you camp.
 There is currently a battle going on with some companies for it and some against it.

 1. Changes to where you camp on the Inca Trail